Bachelor's Degree Requirements

 Some minors or second majors may be used to satisfy part of one group requirement.
 Students should consult their advisors or the Office of the Registrar for more information.

-Study-abroad programs that are ten weeks or longer automatically satisfy the Category C requirements.
+Study-abroad programs that are ten weeks or longer automatically satisfy this requirement.
 Programs between five and nine weeks in duration may qualify if specific criteria are met.
 Contact Global Education Oregon for further information.

-The current list of courses that satisfy the multicultural requirement is available online at registrar.uoregon.edu/group_courses.
+The current list of courses that satisfy these requirements are available online at registrar.uoregon.edu/group_courses.

 - A maximum of 124 credits may be transferred from an accredited junior or community college; of this, only 90 credits may be transferred from an international junior college